| In the desert of Arabia was Mohammad born, according to Muslim historians, on April 20, 571.

 toleration of Christian worship.
 The great success of Mohammad's life had been effected by sheer moral force,

+without a stroke of sword.
 But in pure self-defense, after repeated

 efforts of conciliation had utterly failed, circumstances